Saturday, November 10, 2012 at 10:15 a.m.

 The church has policies on employment, marriage, residence permits, and child legitimacy.
 We shall bring out the difficulties of women regarding the above-mentioned policies.
 We shall be able to bring out situations of multiple discrimination, as we shall be interviewing women who are not Cypriots but are members of the Orthodox Church and women who are not Cypriots and are members of other churches.
 100 women are being interviewed, 50 of them are faithful orthodox Christians and the other 50 are non-orthodox Christians.
 The 50 non-orthodox Christians will be used to bring out the differences of liberty: employment liberty, marriage liberty, etc.

-Quinn Van Valer-Campbell graduated from the Monterey Institute of International Studies in December with a Master’s in International Policy Studies and a concentration in Conflict Resolution.
+Quinn Van Valer-Campbell graduated from the Middlebury Institute of International Studies in December with a Master’s in International Policy Studies and a concentration in Conflict Resolution.
 Previously, she received degrees from Fordham University in 2009 in Political Science and Theology.
 She currently works in Berkeley at International Rivers, an organization working for human rights and healthy rivers for indigenous and dam-affected peoples worldwide through outreach, research, advocacy, and solidarity.
 This allows her a space in which to learn about resource and water conflicts around the globe.

 Quinn’s interests are religious and ethnic conflicts, with special emphasis on the former Yugoslavia.
 She has worked, lived, and studied in Croatia, Serbia, and Bosnia-Herzegovina.
 She is also a court mediator for the Small Claims Court of Monterey County.